trxcllnt/sccache/docs/Distributed.md

 explore ways to escape the build sandbox.
 To protect against this, clients must be authenticated.

-Each client will use an authentication token for the initial job allocation request to the scheduler.
-A successful allocation will return a job token that is used to authorise requests to the appropriate server for that specific job.

-This job token is a JWT HS256 token of the job id, signed with a server key.
-The key for each server is randomly generated on server startup and given to the scheduler during registration.
-This means that the server can verify users without either a) adding client authentication to every server or b) needing secret transfer between scheduler and server on every job allocation.

 #### OAuth2

 This is a group of similar methods for achieving the same thing - the client